bloxstreet/support/docs/mr+-information/training-guide.md

 The Host and Co-Host should run the :info command on each LR before kicking.
 Running the command ensures each LR has been ranked correctly.

 After guiding their LRs to a purple ranking line, trainers should leave the Training Center promptly.
 They should not wait until after their LRs have been ranked.
-However, if an SHR determines that a photo will take place, trainers should proceed to the lobby, find a seat/stand and remain silent, and follow the SHR's instructions accordingly.
+However, if a Group Administrator+ determines that a photo will take place, trainers should proceed to the lobby, find a seat/stand and remain silent, and follow the instructions accordingly.

 ### <font color="#C21807">Training Conclusion</font>